 What Is An Extended Car Warranty?

-An extended car warranty is a service contract that drivers can purchase in order to pay for repairs to a vehicle’s major systems, including the transmission and engine.
+An extended car warranty is an optional service plan that drivers can purchase in order to pay for repairs to a vehicle’s major systems, including the transmission and engine.
 Drivers can purchase an extended warranty from a third-party company, like Carchex or Endurance, or directly from their vehicle’s manufacturer.
 Extended warranty providers often offer multiple levels of coverage that include benefits such as towing services, rental car coverage, and travel insurance.

 Key Things to Know About Extended Car Warranties